YordanGeorgiev/qto/doc/md/issue-tracker-features-and-functionalities.md

 #### 2.5.2.
-Single cell Inline-edit
-The table can be edited inline so that the data is updated to the database.
+New item creation ( CREATE )
+A new item could be added to the table in the ui and thus in the db table by clicking the plus button above the table.

 ##### 2.5.2.1.
-Error handling on db update error
-If any error occurs while updating an error msg is presented crearly with fading effect, which returns the error msg from the database.
-On unvalid input the data is not updated to the database and the old value in the cell is restored.
+Successful execution
+After clicking the plus button the System adds the new row into the database table and presents it into the table ui AS THE FIRST ROW to emphasise the created row - that is the existing sort of the table is changed to the id column.

 ##### 2.5.2.2.
-Successful execution
-If the single cell inline-edit is successfull no msg is presented and the data is updated to the database storage.

-#### 2.5.3.
-New item creation
-A new item could be added to the table in the ui and thus in the db table by clicking the plus button above the table.

-##### 2.5.3.1.
 Error handling on db create error
 If any error occurs while the creation an error msg is presented crearly with fading effect, which returns the error msg from the database.
 On unvalid input the data is not created to the database and nothing is stored.

+#### 2.5.3.
+Single cell Inline-edit ( UPDATE )
+The table can be edited inline so that the data is updated to the database.

+##### 2.5.3.1.
+Successful execution
+If the single cell inline-edit is successfull no msg is presented and the data is updated to the database storage.
+If the updated cell was part of the currently sorted column the ui is automatically adjusted to the new sort order ( for example if a numeric sort was applied and the cell had value of 9 with 1..9 range and the smallest to greatest was currently active if the new update is 1 the item will appear in the top of the listing.

 ##### 2.5.3.2.
+Error handling on db update error
+If any error occurs while updating an error msg is presented crearly with fading effect, which returns the error msg from the database.
+On unvalid input the data is not updated to the database and the old value in the cell is restored.

+#### 2.5.4.
+Item deletion ( DELETE )
+The table can be edited inline so that the data is updated to the database.

+##### 2.5.4.1.
 Successful execution
-After clicking the plus button the System adds the new row into the database table and presents it into the table ui.
+If the deletion is successfull the item is removed both from the ui and from the database.

+##### 2.5.4.2.
+Error handling on db update error
+If any error occurs while deleting the item an error msg is presented crearly with fading effect, which returns the error msg from the database.
+On unvalid input the data is not updated to the database and the old value in the cell is restored.